 Each of these posts has their place in your strategy, but in general, visual content tends to work better than text-only posts.
 So as you start using Facebook, prioritize photos, videos, and other visually interesting content.

 Facebook is also a great place to highlight the achievements of your faculty and students.
 Did one of your professors recently publish new research in their field?
 Are your alumni advancing their careers with exciting new jobs?
 Sharing this information with potential students can build confidence in the quality of the education they’d receive at your school.

 With every new post, your goals should be to inform and engage your audience.
 Ideally, some of them will leave comments and questions in return.
 This is where you have the biggest opportunity to connect with your followers.

 Respond to all comments in a timely manner and include links to additional resources on your website where relevant.
 When you show prospective students that you’re dedicated to answering their questions before they ever even set foot on campus, you leave a positive, lasting impression on them.

 Much like Facebook, Twitter allows you to connect with your audience in a less formal manner than most advertising channels.
-But unlike almost every other platform, it requires you to do so in 140 characters or less per post (or “tweet”).
+But unlike almost every other platform, it requires you to do so in 280 characters or fewer per post (or “tweet”).

 As a result, Twitter’s most common use is sharing links to interesting content.
 In the case of your college or university, these links could be to information on your own site, coverage of your school, student highlights, or faculty news.

-Many of Twitter’s users voice their opinions and ask questions too.
-In this way, it’s almost become an extension of many brands’ customer service strategies — and your college can use it in a similar way.
+Many of Twitter’s users voice their opinions and ask questions, too.
+In this way, it’s almost become an extension of many brands’ customer service strategies — and your college can use it similarly.